MugTree/caddy-docker-demo/README.md

 I've written the dummy apps in Go, was just easier than the .net apps as I was confused about the port mapping with Kestrel.

+** !!
+Opened some ports on the container 800, 9000 for debugging purposes **

 ## Basic idea..

 ### I've set up my hosts file